Hawaii Approves Bill Banning Sunscreen Believed To Kill Coral Reefs

 Prescription sunscreens containing those chemicals would still be permitted.

-As NPR reported, a 2015 study of coral reefs in Hawaii, the U.S. Virgin Islands, and Israel determined oxybenzone "leaches the coral of its nutrients and bleaches it white.
+As NPR reported, a 2015 study of coral reefs in Hawaii, the U.S. Virgin Islands and Israel determined oxybenzone "leaches the coral of its nutrients and bleaches it white.
 It can also disrupt the development of fish and other wildlife."
 Even a small drop is enough to damage delicate corals.

 At the time, researchers estimated about 14,000 tons of sunscreen lotions end up in coral reefs around the world each year.

-Opposition to the ban came from sunscreen manufacturers , including Bayer the maker of Coppertone.
-And the state's major doctor's group said the ban goes too far.
+Opposition to the ban came from sunscreen manufacturers, including Bayer, the maker of Coppertone.
+And the state's major doctors group said the ban goes too far.

 The Star Advertiser wrote: